California Bill Would Mandate On-Campus Access To Abortion Pills

 The campaign for the bill began at University of California, Berkeley in 2016, when the student government passed a resolution urging the health center there to include medication abortion in its services.

-Adiba Khan, co-founder of the group Students United for Reproductive Justice, and the author of the resolution, noticed that the student health service offered 18 forms of contraception, but not abortion.
+Adiba Khan, co-founder of Students United for Reproductive Justice and the author of the resolution, noticed that the student health service offered 18 forms of contraception, but not abortion.
 She was also influenced by fellow students' experiences.
 "I was able to meet a few peers who attempted to get an abortion through the student health center, and they faced a lot of hurdles, mostly bureaucratic, before they were able to get an abortion," Khan says.

-Members of SURJ met with the health center administration as well as university leaders to try to make medication abortion available at Berkeley's health center, but it didn't happen.
+Members of the group met with the health center administration as well as university leaders to try to make medication abortion available at Berkeley's health center, but it didn't happen.

-"When they were denied, they brought the issue to us, and I thought that this was something that young women should have access to, because it is their constitutional right," says Leyva, the California state senator.
+"When they were denied, they brought the issue to us, and I thought that this was something that young women should have access to, because it is their constitutional right," says Leyva.
 The Women's Foundation of California Women's Policy Institute stepped in to help draft the legislation.

-The bill is moving ahead in the California Legislature as other states have taken steps to limit access to medication abortion.
+The bill is moving ahead in the California Legislature even as other states have taken steps to limit access to medication abortion.

-The Oklahoma Legislature passed a bill that was signed into law in 2014 that set a strict protocol for the drugs involved in medication abortion; it was initially overturned in the state courts, then upheld, and was overturned again in 2017.
+The Oklahoma Legislature passed a bill that was signed into law in 2014 that set a strict protocol for the drugs involved in medication abortion; it was initially overturned in the state courts, then upheld and was overturned again in 2017.
 In Louisiana, a law requiring that all aborted tissue be buried or cremated — an impossible task in the case of medication abortion — is currently suspended as the state court tries it.
 And as of last fall, the Missouri health department requires any facilities providing medication abortion to contract with an OB-GYN who can be on call around the clock to personally handle any complications.

 Opponents of the bill in California are unsure that public university health centers should provide medication abortions.
 Anna Arend, the Northern California Regional Coordinator for Students for Life of America, testified during the Senate education committee hearing on behalf of student groups across California that oppose the bill.
 "These students have formed a coalition to oppose SB 320 due to the horrible realities of RU 486, the abortion by medication technique, and the dangers that it would bring to their campus.
 And the simple fact that abortion pills are not a factor in student success," Arend said.

 California is alone in considering a measure like this, but the legislative push is in line with the state's previous policies, says Elizabeth Nash, a senior state issues analyst at the Guttmacher Institute.
-The state also requires all health insurers to provide abortion coverage, and sets no waiting period for abortion procedures.
+The state also requires all health insurers to provide abortion coverage and sets no waiting period for abortion procedures.

 The California Senate committees on health, education and appropriations committee have each approved the bill.
 Next, the bill will move to the Senate floor for a vote, which is expected by the end of January.